 When the mixture has browned on the bottom, you are ready to turn it over to cook the other side.
 Carefully carry the frying pan to a sink.
 Place a large dinner plate (12-inch) upside down over the frying pan to cover the top.
 With one hand on the frying pan handle and the other on top of the plate to hold it steady, quickly turn the frying pan over and the omelet will fall onto the plate.
 You’re almost done!Continue to 8 of 9 below.

 Carry the plate with the potato-egg mixture and empty pan back to the stove.
 Place the frying pan back on the range and put just enough oil to cover the bottom and sides of the pan (approximately 1 1/2 tsp.).
 Let the pan warm for 30 seconds or so on medium to medium-low heat.
 Carefully slide the tortilla (which is probably still a bit runny), into the frying pan, using a spatula to catch any egg mixture that remains on a plate or tries to run out.
 Use the spatula to shape the sides of the omelet.
 Let the omelet cook for three to four minutes.
 Turn the heat off and let the tortilla sit in the pan for two minutes.
 Carefully slide the omelet onto a large plate.Continue to 9 of 9 below.

 09 of 09

-To Serve as a Main Course: Slice it into six to eight pieces like a pie.
-Serve sliced French bread on the side.
+To serve it as a main course, slice it into six to eight pieces like a pie.
+Serve sliced French bread and a bright salad on the side.

-- Green Pepper: Add 1 green or red bell pepper (chopped) to the potatoes and onions and fry.
+- Add 1 green or red bell pepper (chopped) to the potatoes and onions and fry.

-Ham: Using a couple thick slices (1/4-inch thick) ham, finely chop them.
+- Finely chop a couple thick slices (1/4-inch thick) of ham.
 Then add the pieces to the potato and onion mixture after frying.
 Canadian bacon or smoked ham that you buy in a deli work well for this variation.
 Be careful to adjust the salt accordingly, since ham may be salty!